WordPress/theme-experiments/tt1-blocks/README.md

 2. Click the 'Code' button on [the main Theme Experiments Repository GitHub page](https://github.com/wordpress/theme-experiments).
 3. Unzip the resulting download.
 4. Move or upload the "theme-experiments" folder into your site's `wp-content/themes` folder.
-6. Visit `Appearance > Themes` and activate the "Twenty Twenty-One Blocks" theme.
+6. Visit `Appearance > Themes` and activate the "TT1 Blocks" theme.

 ## Copyright

-Twenty Twenty-One Blocks WordPress Theme, 2020 WordPress.org Twenty Twenty-One Blocks is distributed under the terms of the GNU GPL.
+TT1 Blocks WordPress Theme, 2020 WordPress.org
+TT1 Blocks is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by